Outbreak Activity Library: An online, interactive, user-friendly resource for effective outbreak response

 Over 250 activities are included in GOAL and organized into categories (e.g., humanitarian assistance and community engagement; governance, coordination and policy; healthcare and infection prevention and control; safety and security; epidemiology and laboratory analysis; and logistics and infrastructure support) and the library allows users to filter and search by stakeholder or activity during a particular phase of an outbreak, by time, sector and stakeholder.
 The library also contains case studies that are linked to activities.

-The tool is designed for policy-makers to address legislative gaps, for responders to understand existing guidance and define response requirements for new and emerging events, and for developing plans and involved in preparedness efforts to ensure the work they are doing is comprehensive and based in the practical realities of outbreak response.
+*Figure 1: The GOAL response activities*The tool is designed for policy-makers to address legislative gaps, for responders to understand existing guidance and define response requirements for new and emerging events, and for developing plans and involved in preparedness efforts to ensure the work they are doing is comprehensive and based in the practical realities of outbreak response.
 Indeed, as COVID-19 has unfolded, there has been a significant lack of clarity about what needed to be done when, and by whom.
 GOAL is an essential new tool to help guide response efforts and help ensure that we are better and more comprehensively prepared for the subsequent phases of this outbreak and the next.

 This blog post is based on CGHSS Research Brief 2020-05, available at: (https://ghss.georgetown.edu/covid19/).